atolab/zenoh-web/content/docs/getting-started/installation.md

 $ brew tap eclipse-zenoh/homebrew-zenoh
 ```

-Install zenoh:
+Install Zenoh:

 ```bash
 $ brew install zenoh
 ```

-Then you can start the zenoh router with this command:
+Then you can start the Zenoh router with this command:
 ```bash
 $ zenohd -V
 ```